13 Line-Up Changes That Gave Bands A New Lease Of Life

 Although substantial changes to the Baroness ranks were always inevitable in the wake of those fateful moments just before 11am on August 15, 2012 – where the Georgian sludge rockers’ tour bus plummeted off a viaduct in Monkton Combe, just outside Bath – the last piece did not fall into place until years later.
 After long-term guitarist (and sole other pre-accident member) Pete Adams made the decision to part ways with the band in 2017, frontman John Dyer Baizley wasn’t sure where to turn next.
 Serendipitously, it transpired that a prodigious customer for his pedal company Philly Fuzz – Cirque Du Soleil guitarist Gina Gleason – lived just a few blocks away.
 Invited over to a no-pressure jam session, the job was hers within seconds.
-An immediate musical chemistry with John, and her ability to add another layer of vocal dynamic to compositions, were pivotal in the production of this year’s incredible fifth LP Gold & Grey.
+An immediate musical chemistry with John, and her ability to add another layer of vocal dynamic to compositions, were pivotal in the production of 2019’s incredible fifth LP Gold & Grey.

 Faith No More, Mike Patton (Vocals)